 Wild Da Xue Shan (Snow Mountain) is a 2020 Spring tea from Lincang, Yunnan Province.
 The environment for this tea is clean, with no agrochemical use at all.
 The teas itself is clean and bright because it comes from well cared for trees.

-Da Xue Shan means "Big Snow Mountain" a very well known and revered tea mountain in Mengku area, very high elevation with a good population of old, wild trees.
+Da Xue Shan means "Big Snow Mountain" a very well known and revered tea mountain in the Mengku area, very high elevation with a good population of old, wild trees.

 2019 AUTUMN WULIANG MOUNTAIN OLD TREE RAW PUERH MAOCHA